ArlandMv/ArlandMv/README.md

 ## 👩‍💻 &nbsp; About Me

 - ⚡ Experienced Software Developer with a passion for problem-solving and testing
 - 🌱 Proactively expanding skills beyond role boundaries.
-(Cloud/SalesForce/Bash).
+(Cloud/Salesforce/Bash).
 - 🔭 A maker enthusiastic about leveraging new technologies to elevate product quality.
-- 📫 How to reach me: [linkedin/arland](https://www.linkedin.com/in/arland-michelena/) <!--[here](miproyects.io)-->
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/arland-michelena/) <!--[here](miproyects.io)-->
-- 🤔 Fun fact about me: I am a fan of languages such as English, French, Italian, Java, Javascript and SQL.
-(Those count too)
+- 🤔 Fun fact about me: I am a fan of learning any kind of languages such as English, French, Italian, Java, Javascript, Apex and SQL.
+(Those count too!)

 <!--SKILLS - NEEDS TO BE BETTER-->
 <!--a href="https://www.oracle.com/java/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/java-colored.svg" width="36" height="36" alt="Java" /></a